New @ The Zoo

-Returning Zoo Crew who participated in the 2012 Summer Zoo Crew program may apply for senior positions in Theatrical, Education, and Camp Zoofari in addition to certain animal sections.
-Please read the detailed Returning Zoo Crew Description and Requirements
+Returning Zoo Crew who participated in the 2013 Summer Zoo Crew program may apply for senior positions in Camp Zoofari, Education, or Theatrical Interpretation in addition to designated animal sections.
+Please read the detailed 2014 Returning Zoo Crew Description, then fill out your application:

 Questions?
 Contact us at email@example.com

-We are no longer accepting applications for Fall Zoo Crew.
+We are no longer accepting applications for 2014 Fall Zoo Crew.
 We will begin accepting applications for 2015 Fall Zoo Crew in July 2015.

 The Houston Zoo welcomes corporate, school and other volunteer groups to help fulfill the Zoo’s project needs.
 All group volunteers must be age 13 or older.
 The Houston Zoo requires at least one adult chaperone for every 10 volunteers under the age of 18.